Research

 Camp, A. & Tanaka, N. (2019, August 5–9).
 Integration of structural probabilities in speech production: Evidence from Japanese relative clauses [Poster presentation].
 The 19th International Congress of the Phonetic Sciences (ICPhS), Melbourne, Australia.

 Bondoc, I. P., O’Grady, W., Deen, K., & Tanaka, N. (2018, July 21–22).
-Deficits in Tagalog speakers with agrammatism on declarative clauses [Oral presentation].
+Deficits in Tagalog speakers with agrammatism on declarative clauses [Paper presentation].
 The Philippine Association of Speech Pathologists Convention 2018 “Transcend: Moving Toward Excellence in Practice,” Taguig City, Philippines.

 Bondoc, I. P., O’Grady, W., Deen, K., & Tanaka, N. (2018, May 10–12).
 Effects of pronoun case on sentence comprehension among Tagalog-speaking children [Poster presentation].
 The 25th Meeting of the Austronesian Formal Linguistics Association (AFLA 25), Taipei, Taiwan.
+[Poster]

 Bondoc, I. P., O’Grady, W., Deen, K., & Tanaka, N. (2017, November 9–11).
 Deficits in declarative sentence production and comprehension among Tagalog speakers with agrammatic aphasia [Poster presentation].
 The 2017 American Speech-Language Hearing Association Convention, Los Angeles, CA.